riscv-collab/riscv-gnu-toolchain/gcc/gcc/config/riscv/riscv.md

 (define_attr "got" "unset,xgot_high,load"
   (const_string "unset"))

-;; For jal instructions, this attribute is DIRECT when the target address ;; is symbolic and INDIRECT when it is a register.
-(define_attr "jal" "unset,direct,indirect"
-  (const_string "unset"))

 ;; Classification of moves, extensions and truncations.
 Most values ;; are as for "type" (see below) but there are also the following ;; move-specific values: